Laskary Metal: Reina Internacional del Café 2012

 She was a heavy favourite by Indonesian pageant's fans from beginning to last.
 She placed as the 1st runner-up, and also won Best Hair award in the pageant.
 She was the first Indonesian representative, and also the first Indonesian that placed among the Top 5 in this pageant.
 She is also the only second contestant from Asia to participate in this pageant since its inception in 1957.
 The first Asian delegate came from Japan in 1992, who placed as the 1st runner-up.

-Education

-She has graduated from The School of Biological Science and Technology Bandung Institute of Technology with a bachelor's degree in microbiology and currently pursues her master's degree at Petroleum and Mining Engineering Faculty Bandung Institute of Technology, as well as being a research assistant in Microbial Enhanced Oil Recovery for Oil and Gas Recovery for Indonesia (OGRINDO).